 If you’re measuring the neighborhoods in Newark where crime is low and everyone wants to live, this is an accurate list.

 For more New Jersey reading, check out:

-- These Are The 10 Best Places To Live In New Jersey
+- 10 Safest Places In New Jersey

 - 10 Best Cities For Singles In New Jersey

 - Most Expensive Places To Live In New Jersey

 Detailed List Of The Best Neighborhoods To Live In Newark For 2019

 |9||Central Business District||5,389|